zfengg/Booklet/README.md

 - You can change the formats and styles by adjusting the settings in `preamble/settings.tex`.
 - The commands for fast-typing are stored in `preamble/usrcmds.tex`.
 Users can define their own commands in this file.

+## Features
+- Simple with crystal clear code structure and comments
+- 中文支持

 ---

-> Any issues or pull requests are welcome.
+> All issues or pull requests are welcome.